-Role:
+Privileges:

 - Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other users.
+Administrators can also add, update, and remove other accounts.

 - Operator: Has access to all settings except:

 - All System settings.

 - Adding apps.

 - Viewer: Has access to:

 - Watch and take snapshots of a video stream.

 - Watch and export recordings.

-- With PTZ user access: pan, tilt, and zoom.
+- Pan, tilt, and zoom; with PTZ user access.

+- :

-Update user: Edit the user's properties.
+Update account: Edit the account properties.

-Delete user: Delete the user.
-You can't delete the root user.
+Delete account: Delete the account.
+You can't delete the root account.

-Anonymous users
+Anonymous access

-Allow anonymous viewers: Turn on to allow anyone to access the device as a viewer without having to log in with a user account.
+Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.

-Allow anonymous PTZ operators: Turn on to allow anonymous users to pan, tilt, and zoom the image.
+Allow anonymous PTZ operating: Turn on to allow anonymous users to pan, tilt, and zoom the image.